Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Diffuse background free-free emission induce by DM halos

 The free-free signals calculated above are the sum of the contribution from all DM halos spread in the wide range of the mass and redshift.
 It is worth investigating the mass and redshift contribution of the global intensity.

 The halo mass distribution of $I_{\m{obs}}$ at $\nu_{\m{obs}}=70~\m{GHz}$ is represented in Fig.~\ref{fig: dIobsdlnMdz}.
 The figure clearly shows that the dominant contribution comes from relatively small-mass halos around $M_{\m{halo}}\sim10^{10}M_{\odot}$.
 The monotonic decrease in a large mass side is due to the shape of the halo mass function.
-As the DM mass increases, the number density of DM halos becomes small and, as a result, the intensity contribution decreases.
+As the DM mass increases, the number density of DM halos becomes small, and as a result, the intensity contribution decreases.
 The cutoff on the lower mass side is due to the Jeans mass.
-Therefore, most the free-free emission signals come from DM halos around the Jeans mass scale.
+Therefore, most of the free-free emission signals come from DM halos around the Jeans mass scale.
 The concentration parameter also depends on the mass.
-As DM halos have a small mass, the concentration parameter increases, and the resultant signal is enhanced.
+As DM halos have a smaller mass, the concentration parameter would increase, and the resultant signal would be enhanced.
 However, we found that the mass distributions of the signals for both the KS and the homogeneous gas models are almost identical.
 This is because the contribution coming from the halo mass function is much larger than the one of the concentration parameter.

-We also plot the redshift distribution for these two models in the same way of Fig.~\ref{fig: dIobsdlnMdz}.
-Basically, the redshift distribution reflects the history of the formation efficiency of DM halos, especially with $M_{\m{peak}}\sim 10^{10}M_{\odot}$ which is corresponding the peak in Fig.~\ref{fig: dIobsdlnMdz}.
-That is, the peak feature represents in the redshift $z_{\m{peak}}\sim 4$ when $\sigma(M_{\m{peak}},z_{\m{peak}})/\delta_{c}\sim 1$.
-Unlike the mass distribution, the evolution of the concentration parameter significantly contribute on this redshift distribution.
-As shown in Fig.$10$ of Ref.~\cite{2020arXiv200714720I}, for the halo with a mass around $M_{\m{halo}}\sim M_{\m{peak}}$, the concentration parameter increases as the redshift becomes small.
+We also plot the redshift distribution for these two models in the same way as Fig.~\ref{fig: dIobsdlnMdz}.
+Basically, the redshift distribution reflects the history of the formation efficiency of DM halos, especially with $M_{\m{peak}}\sim 10^{10}M_{\odot}$ which is corresponding to the peak in Fig.~\ref{fig: dIobsdlnMdz}.
+That is, the peak feature represents in the redshift $z_{\m{peak}}\sim 3$ when $\sigma(M_{\m{peak}},z_{\m{peak}})/\delta_{c}\sim 1$.
+Unlike the mass distribution, the evolution of the concentration parameter significantly contributes to this redshift distribution.
+As shown in Fig.10 of Ref.~\cite{2020arXiv200714720I}, for the halo with a mass around $M_{\m{halo}}\sim M_{\m{peak}}$, the concentration parameter increases as the redshift becomes small.
 Therefore, the redshift distribution for the KS model shifts to the smaller redshift side than in the homogeneous model.

-Because of this redshift dependence, we suggest that if we obtained the redshift tomographic information on the global signals of free-free emission through e.g., the cross-correlation analysis with 21cm line intensity, we could know about the small-scale structure formation in Universe and the gas profile in small-mass halos.
+Because of this redshift dependence, we suggest that if we obtained the redshift tomographic information on the global signals of free-free emission through e.g., the cross-correlation analysis with 21-cm line intensity, we could know about the small-scale structure formation in the Universe and the gas profile in small-mass halos.